Invisalign vs Veneers

 Here’s a summary between the two treatment options.

 When deciding between dental veneers or Invisalign treatment, the critical thing to understand is your primary goal.
-Both solutions have the ability to improve the aesthetics of your smile and teeth.
+Both solutions have the ability to improve the aesthetics of your smile and teeth through different means.
 Invisalign focuses more on correcting the bite and alignment of teeth.
 While dental veneers focus on correct the cosmetic issues of each tooth such as the size, shape, texture and colour.
+They can be used independently, or in conjunction with each other.

 Both systems have their pros and cons.
 All patients who are looking to get started on their Invisalign or dental veneer journey should consult their dental provider for more details on either system.
 An experienced dentist will be able to advise you on which system is best suited for your case.
 Feel free to contact us via our support hotline at 9007 1085 or email us at email@example.com or message us directly to get in touch with our dentists.